Give2Peer/g2p-client-android/README.md

 - Our other friends, for not killing us when we pester them about this.
 - Our families, for their unwavering support.
 - And of course everyone that told us that this was useless and could not be done.
+- And you, because you read this whole inane page up to the end !